North East Victoria 8-Day Bicycle Tour

 When you mix in the region's vibrant food and wine culture, fascinating attractions and laid-back atmosphere, you’ll find our spring and autumn High Country Victoria cycling tours are the perfect balance of gourmet indulgence and the great outdoors.

-Relax for the day, soaking in the fascinating local history and natural beauty of Beechworth.
-We’ll start the day with a walking tour of Beechworth’s historic town, and you’ll have the entire afternoon to explore on your own, relax, or have a coffee in one of Beechworth’s many cafés and eateries, visit the home of Beechworth Honey, or relax over a local pale ale at one of the brewery’s.
-Alternatively you may wish to join us for a wine tasting at the bio-dynamic certified Pennyweight Winery.
+Relax, have a coffee in one of Beechworth’s many cafés and eateries, visit the home of Beechworth Honey, or linger over a local pale ale at a brewery.
+Alternatively, join us for a wine tasting at the bio-dynamic certified Pennyweight Winery.

-Today’s route takes us through a mix of settled land and impressive areas of natural beauty with striking views.
-We begin with a short climb to Stanley through magnificent countryside dotted with eucalypt forest, apple and chestnut orchards and the occasional berry farm, before the long scenic downhill run through Mount Stanley Scenic Reserve.
-Turning right at the bottom the road hugs Barwidgee Creek all the way into Myrtleford.
+Today’s Beechworth to Bright cycling route takes us through a mix of settled land and impressive areas of natural beauty with striking views.
+We begin with a short climb to Stanley through magnificent countryside before the long scenic downhill run through Mount Stanley Scenic Reserve.
+We then journey alongside picturesque Barwidgee Creek all the way into Myrtleford.

-Today is a “rest” day with plenty of time available to delve into tasting and exploring the farm and cellar doors, local produce, and gourmet eateries that populate the area.
+Today is a ‘rest’ day with plenty of time provided for travellers to recoup and recover at the many farm and cellar doors, local produce outlets and gourmet eateries in the area.
 On the menu is a wine-tasting and tour of Brown Brothers Epicurean Centre, the fascinating Milawa Mustards, the Milawa Cheese Factory and a short ride down the road to the Hurdle Creek Still, where it’s always gin o’clock.

 Our final day will be another day steeped in the food and wine culture of Victoria’s stunning north east.
-We’ll begin with a ride alongside the King River to Lake William Hovell, a reservoir which supplies water for the surrounding farmland, where we’ll enjoy a picnic lunch.
-From here, we’ll cycle back to Whitfield and Pizzini Wines, where we’ll take part in a short cooking class with Katrina Pizzini, wine tasting at the cellar door, and a delicious afternoon tea of our fresh strudel served with tea or coffee.
+We’ll begin with a ride alongside the King River to Lake William Hovell, a pretty reservoir and the perfect place for a picnic lunch.
+We’ll then cycle back to Whitfield to visit some of its many wineries – including the award winning Pizzini Wines - and indulge in a delicious afternoon tea.

 At checkout we will drive you back to our starting point at Milawa where the tour concludes.